 Live Math Courses

 Live math courses are offered during Fall and Winter terms.
 Live math classes are led by highly-trained math mentors four days a week, Monday through Thursday.
-The four sessions are split between two live class sessions with a mentor and two live workshops with a math tutor.
-In live class sessions, mentors lead students through engaging simulations and modeling workshops that help students discover where math came from, why it is AWESOME, and how to apply it to real life problems.
+In two of these sessions, mentors lead students through engaging simulations and modeling workshops that help students discover where math came from, why it is AWESOME, and how to apply it to real-life problems.
 They are project-based and revolve around inspiring and helpful live math classes taught by passionate math mentors.
-In live workshop sessions, high-quality math tutors lead small group discussions that allow students to deepen their understanding of concepts from class.
-In these workshops, students have access to an assigned tutor with a tutor to student ratio of about 1:10.
-These courses are ideal for students who need a strong support system and structured schedule to succeed in math and who enjoy learning in a group.
+The remaining two class sessions are reserved for hands-on problem-solving to help students master each concept.
+Live math courses are ideal for students who need a strong support system and structured schedule to succeed in math and who enjoy learning in a group.

 Near the beginning of each section of the course, students are introduced to an engaging project or simulation that will anchor their learning throughout the section in real-world application, and nurture their inherent motivation to master the concepts taught.
 In subsequent sessions, math mentors introduce students to new math topics and work through problems together, providing students the opportunity to ask for clarification and solidify their understanding and confidence.
 Students are required to complete daily math assignments that draw on readings from story-based math resources (such as Life of Fred textbooks) and skill-based applications (such as Khan Academy).

 Self-paced math courses are built around the math missions in Khan Academy and include the guidance and support of a math mentor without live classes.
 These courses are designed for independent or advanced math learners who enjoy working in Khan Academy and want a streamlined math program without the enrichment activities such as projects and math readings.